elixir-circuits/circuits_cdev/README.md

 Character device GPIO library for Elixir.

-WARNING: This is under active development and not all features or bugs are worked out yet, if you want to use GPIOs in Elixir please see [circuits_gpio](https://github.com/elixir-circuits/circuits_gpio).

 Since Linux 4.8 the `sysfs` interface is deprecated in preference of the character device GPIO API.